barefootwriter/KPU/IDEA/2200/fit.md

 The Strategic Plan goes on to describe the importance of distinctive programming, innovative teaching and learning, experiential learning, enriched student experience, and purposeful community engagement.
 We have illustrated (below) how each of these core goals for KPU matches a core outcome for this course.

-* Distinctive programming = Unique performance-based curriculum
+* _Distinctive programming_ corresponds to the unique performance-based curriculum of the course.

-* Innovative teaching and learning = Context of mentorship, creativity, and community engagement
+* _Innovative teaching and learning_ corresponds to the context of mentorship, creativity, and community engagement in the course.

-* Experiential learning = Learning environment of IDEA (which is entirely experiential)
+* _Experiential learning_ corresponds to the learning environment of IDEA, which is entirely experiential.

-* Enriched student experience = Experiential learning environment focused on creativity, mentorship, engagement, and personal growth
+* _Enriched student experience_ corresponds to the experiential learning environment focused on creativity, mentorship, engagement, and personal growth.

-* Purposeful community engagement = Performances in the community and a learning community within the class.
+* _Purposeful community engagement_ corresponds to performances in the community (by the class) and a community of learning constructed by the learners (in the class).

 The Arts Academic Plan is aligned with the KPU Academic and Strategic Plans, and we therefore see similar correlations in values, approaches, and goals.
 For example, the Arts Academic Plan specifically emphasizes goals such as the enhancement of experiential learning, the wider adoption of interdisciplinary approaches, the importance of preparing learners for global citizenship, and the crucial role of mentorship.
 All of these broad goals are specifically articulated in the course outline.